snowdriftcoop/snowdrift/TEXTEDITORS.md

 # FLO Text Editors and Yesod/Haskell

-This guide covers our recommended options for FLO (Free/Libre/Open) text-editors and IDE development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).
+This guide covers our recommended options for FLO (Free/Libre/Open) text-editors and IDE development tools for hacking on Snowdrift (NB: most of this applies equally to any Yesod-based project).

 ## Text editor packages and settings

 ### Atom

 [Atom](https://atom.io/) is a modern, graphical, highly-extensible text-editor, good for beginners and advanced alike.
-It is relatively new, and Haskell support is continually improving.

 #### Atom settings

 Some general settings:

 * In the main Atom settings, leave soft tabs checked and set 4-space tabs
-* Packages/Tree View: consider using "Hide Ignored Names" and "Hide VCS Ignored Files"
+* Packages/Tree View: consider "Hide Ignored Names" and "Hide VCS Ignored Files"
 * Consider disabling the "metrics" package to turn off Google Analytics

 #### Atom packages